lingcheng99/Kaggle-what-is-cooking/README.md

 # Kaggle-what is cooking

-    DataExploration.py to explore the data and show ten most-used ingredients for each cuisine
+    DataExploration.py to explore the data and show most-used ingredients for each cuisine

-    CrossValidation to tune parameters with GridSearchCV
+    CrossValidation.py to tune parameters with GridSearchCV

     submission.py for the final submission